Drug-Resistant Typhoid

 Prevention: A proven tool

 Increasing rates drug-resistant typhoid highlight the urgency for preventative measures such as typhoid conjugate vaccines (TCVs) and improved water, sanitation, and hygiene.
 TCVs, which can be given to children as young as six months, can have a major role in both reducing the burden of typhoid and preventing the spread of drug-resistant typhoid strains.
 TCVs are highly effective against XDR typhoid; In Hyderabad, Pakistan, TCV was found to be 97% effective against XDR typhoid in an outbreak setting.
 Additionally, a recent modeling analysis projects that TCV introduction with catch up campaigns could drastically reduce the number of drug-resistant typhoid cases and deaths.
 The analysis predicts that two-thirds of cases and deaths due to fluroquinolone resistant- and multidrug-resistant typhoid could be averted through TCV introduction and the proportion of typhoid cases that are drug resistant could decrease by more than 16% in Gavi, the Vaccine Alliance-eligible countries over ten years.
+Another modeling analysis projects TCVs to be one of the most impactful vaccines for preventing drug-resistance-associated deaths.
+TCVs could prevent 28,700 drug-resistance-associated deaths each year in children younger than 15 years old.
 By protecting the most vulnerable, we enable children to grow and thrive, limiting the development and spread of drug-resistant typhoid, as well as extending the lifespan of existing treatment options for those who do fall ill.

 A global fight